Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Section Needs a Title
 ---------------------

 LLD is disabled by default.
 You enable LLD globally by setting ``liquid_presence_detection=True`` in :py:meth:`.ProtocolContext.load_instrument`.
 You can also deactivate LLD for individual aspirations, or or make it globally ``False`` and activate it later in a protocol.
 This example modifies the sample protocol used at the top of the page by adding some additional labware and enables LLD on the left-mounted, 1-Channel pipette.

+.. code sample too long, shorten

 .. code-block:: python

     def run(protocol: protocol_api.ProtocolContext):
         tiprack1 = protocol.load_labware(
             load_name="opentrons_flex_96_tiprack_1000ul", location="D1")
         reservoir = protocol.load_labware("nest_12_reservoir_15ml", location="D2")
         plate = protocol.load_labware("nest_96_wellplate_200ul_flat", location="D3")
         left = protocol.load_instrument(
             instrument_name="flex_1channel_1000",
             mount="left",
             tip_racks=[tiprack1],
             liquid_presence_detection=True
     )
     reservoir.load_liquid(volume=10000)